-The ratio of debt to income is a formula lenders use to determine how much of your income can be used for your monthly home loan payment after all your other monthly debts have been fulfilled.
+The debt to income ratio is a tool lenders use to calculate how much of your income is available for your monthly home loan payment after all your other monthly debt obligations have been met.

-Usually, conventional mortgage loans need a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+In general, conventional loans need a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The second number in the ratio is what percent of your gross income every month which can be spent on housing costs and recurring debt together.
+The second number is what percent of your gross income every month that should be applied to housing expenses and recurring debt together.
 For purposes of this ratio, debt includes credit card payments, auto/boat loans, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, we offer a Loan Pre-Qualification Calculator.
+If you'd like to run your own numbers, we offer a Mortgage Qualification Calculator.

-Remember these ratios are only guidelines.
-We'd be thrilled to help you pre-qualify to determine how much you can afford.
+Don't forget these are only guidelines.
+We will be happy to help you pre-qualify to determine how large a mortgage you can afford.